aleemstack/opensource-acm-event/README.md

 # opensource-acm-event
-- This is event held at mjcet
+- This is an event held at mjcet